isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

  * Post-installation configuration
  * Updating and adding report sections
- * Handling a new section
+ * Adding a section to the foia_agency_report migration
  * Special sections